noire-chan/MCsniperPY/README.md

 <img src="https://i.imgur.com/qWfwXIL.png">

-Your command prompt should have a line similar to this:
+Your command prompt should display a line similar to this:

 `C:\Users\%USERNAME%\%PATH%\MCsniperPY-master>`

-If there is nothing after your Windows username, you will have to type the following command:
+If there is nothing following your Windows username, you will have to type the following command:

 `cd path_to_folder`